Tarun-developer/marketplacefreelancer/IMPLEMENTATION_SUMMARY.md

 - ✅ Enhanced dashboard with real statistics
 - ✅ Professional admin layout with sidebar and theme system
 - ✅ Role-specific layouts for admin, vendor, client, freelancer
-- ✅ Comprehensive settings page with 5 categories
+- ✅ Comprehensive settings page with 6 categories
 - ✅ Theme toggle system for easy customization
 - ✅ Onboarding flow for first-time users with clear role selection
 - ✅ Multi-role support with dynamic dashboard switching
+- ✅ Database-driven settings management with persistent storage
+- ✅ Payment gateway integration for role upgrades
 - ✅ Sample views demonstrating best practices
 - ✅ Complete integration with existing models
 - ✅ Modern, responsive UI design with Bootstrap
 - ✅ Fixed various relationship and routing issues

 ### Ready for Production
 All implementations are ready to use and can be extended with additional views following the provided examples.
-The theme system and multi-role support provide a flexible, user-friendly experience.
+The theme system, multi-role support, and database-driven settings provide a flexible, scalable, and user-friendly experience.

 ---